Yer Blues: Live performance

-Just after the album The Beatles came out in late 1968, Lennon performed a 4:27 rendition of "Yer Blues" at The Rolling Stones Rock and Roll Circus with a supergroup dubbed "The Dirty Mac," consisting of himself, Eric Clapton on lead guitar, Keith Richards on bass, and Mitch Mitchell of the Jimi Hendrix Experience on drums.
-The performance was followed with a 4:49 boogie instrumental jam called "Whole Lotta Yoko," featuring dissonant avant-garde violinist Ivry Gitlis and vocals by Yoko Ono.
+Just after The Beatles was released in late 1968, Lennon performed a rendition of "Yer Blues" at The Rolling Stones Rock and Roll Circus with a supergroup dubbed "The Dirty Mac," consisting of himself, Eric Clapton on lead guitar, Keith Richards on bass, and Mitch Mitchell of the Jimi Hendrix Experience on drums.
+The performance was followed with a boogie instrumental jam called "Whole Lotta Yoko," featuring dissonant avant-garde violinist Ivry Gitlis and vocals by Yoko Ono.
 The recording was never originally broadcast, and for decades this performance was only available through bootleg recording.
 It was finally officially released, on both CD and video, in 1996.
 Lennon's performance with the Dirty Mac was his first live performance since the Beatles' last concert in 1966 and may have contributed to his renewed enthusiasm for live performances in 1969.
-(See "Give Peace a Chance" and Live Peace in Toronto.)
+(See The Beatles' rooftop concert, "Give Peace a Chance" and Live Peace in Toronto.)